dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 </p>

-We will also look at an amazing case-study done at Dropbox
+We will also look at an amazing case-study done at Dropbox, [Creating a Modern OCR Pipeline Using Computer Vision and Deep Learning](https://blogs.dropbox.com/tech/2017/04/creating-a-modern-ocr-pipeline-using-computer-vision-and-deep-learning/).
+This post takes us behind the scenes on how they built a state-of-the-art Optical Character Recognition (OCR) pipeline.

 We will steal some of the slides from the lectures that serve as an excellent to-do's as a starting point of any DL project.
 We will apply all these ideas and answer all the questions in context of our project.